 Costs for the approved therapies may range from approximately \$350,000 to \$500,000.
 This does not include potential hospital mark-up for the therapy, nor the additional costs of hospital care during the preparation and administration of the CAR-T therapy as well as management of side effects.
-Novartis has entered into an outcomes-based pricing arrangement with the Centers for Medicare and Medicaid Services (CMS) in which it appears that payment will be provided only for pediatric and young adult patients who respond to treatment with tisagenlecleucel at the end of the first month post-infusion.10
+Novartis has offered an outcomes-based pricing arrangement to clinical centers that would cover all patients treated at the center regardless of their insurance plan (i.e., public or private).
+If a center opts in to the agreement, then they would be billed by Novartis for pediatric and young adult patients who respond to treatment with tisagenlecleucel at the end of the first month post-infusion.